Pursue MD/MS in USA

 Top Institutes:

 Bachelor of Physiotherapy (BPT) is a four-year undergraduate degree that attempts to provide in-depth academic and theoretical material to assist individuals in recovering from physical discomfort.
 They typically use physical methods such as therapeutic exercise and electrotherapy to improve health, rehabilitation, and recovery.
-An individual can work in health clinics, hospitals, fitness centres, and rehabilitation centres as a physiotherapist, or sports physio rehabilitator.
+An individual can work in health clinics, hospitals, fitness centres, and rehabilitation centres as a physiotherapist or sports rehabilitator.

 Eligibility: